OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/TowerIntegrationGuide.md

 ![Overview Diagram][https://github.com/strategicdesignteam/openshift-ansible-contrib/blob/master/reference-architecture/ansible-tower-integration/Overview_Diagram.png]

-There are three major stages to achieving the desired end state.
+Here are the major stages to achieving the desired end state.
 1. Deploying Ansible Tower on the desired cloud provider.
 2. Configuring Ansible Tower to deploy OpenShift and other services on the cloud provider of choice.
 3. Performing a deployment.